When it comes to family law, emotions run high for everyone involved and it’s rarely a pleasant experience for anyone.

 Issues involving children, whether they relate to the local authority or within the family itself, need to be dealt with by those who understand how the law can impact you and your family.

-Our family law teams in Liverpool and Southport provide sensitive and straightforward advice to help you through from start to finish.
+Our family law team in Southport provide sensitive and straightforward advice to help you through from start to finish.
 If you need expert intervention, we will put you in touch with the best people to use and any relevant support agencies.

 What does a family law solicitor do?